Antarctic and Southern Ocean Coalition: History

 ASOC was founded in 1978 by James Barnes, an environmental lawyer, and 25 other members from Friends of the Earth, World Wildlife Fund, and other environmental organizations.
 ASOC's initial objectives were to convince governments to conclude negotiation of the world's first "ecosystem as a whole" treaty on fishing; prevent oil, gas, and minerals development in the Antarctic by blocking the ratification of the proposed Minerals Convention; and to open up the Antarctic Treaty System to include participation by NGOs and specialist international bodies.

 In 1991, ASOC was granted observer status in the Antarctic Treaty System, and began attending annual meetings.
 ASOC has expanded its portfolio to include issues such as tourism, shipping, and climate change.

+In 2008, ASOC became a member of the International Union for Conservation of Nature.